Foster parent - cats, kittens, small animals and farm animals

 Foster families are provided with all the food, bedding, equipment (such as litter trays) and medical expenses are covered for the animals in their care.

-For: Foster parent - cats and kittens at Tokoroa Centre
+For: Foster parent - cats, kittens, small animals and farm animals at Rotorua Centre

 Thank you for your interest in fostering an animal from SPCA.
 Foster families are vital to the work of SPCA, and we simply couldn't help the huge number of animals we do without foster families, who provide love and care for animals in their own homes every year.